juliamansurc/handbook/README.md

 We hope it is helpful!

-Obs: This repository was created after surveying interns in the Summer 2025 cicle.
+Obs: This repository was created in the Summer 2025 cicle.